ltiao/decks/bore-secondmind-2021/index.md

   - take the ratio of the estimators

 Note:
-The next component of the TPE approach is to estimate r_0, which they do simply by
+The next component of the TPE approach is to estimate *r_0*, which they do simply by
-- individually estimating *l* and *g* using a tree-based variant of kernel density estimation, and then
+- individually estimating *l* and *g* using a tree-based variant of kernel density estimation (or KDE), and then
 - taking the ratio of these estimators

 ----